DeMuenu/VoiceToOSC/README.md

 todo

 If the programm crashes on startup after you changed something go into the programm folder and delete commands.json and settings.json
-The standart path is: %AppData%\Local\VoiceToOSC
+The standart path is: %AppData%\Local\VoiceToOSC  !!!This deletes you commands/settings!!!